ellakoa/postcard-poem/content/posts/woods-are-great-for.md

 ---
 title: Woods are Great For;
 description: >-
-  Many happy days spent in the woods in every season, some woods are good for wild flowers and butterflies others for weird fungi and chestnuts and then there are those for getting lost in.
+  Woods are great in every season, some woods are good for wildflowers and butterflies others for weird fungi and chestnuts and then some woods are good for getting lost in.

-  The trees take centre stage of course, I like to think they listen to everything, storing away anecdotes to keep them amused through a long winters hibernation.
+  The trees take center stage and I like to think they listen to everything, storing away anecdotes to keep them amused through a long winter's hibernation.

   Kings Wood near Ashford is a particularly magnificent wood matching its grand name and is great for all the things listed in the poem.
 collection: Places
 aspect: landscape
 image: /img/woods-are-great-for-tiny.jpg